JeM militant commander Ashiq Nengroo’s house demolished in Pulwama

 Nengroo is a wanted JeM commander and an accused in the 2019 Pulwama attack in which 40 CRPF personnel were killed.

-In April this year, the central government declared Nengroo as a “designated militant” under the Unlawful Activities (Prevention) Act.
+In April this year, the central government declared Nengroo as a “designated terrorist” under the Unlawful Activities (Prevention) Act.

-In a notification, the Union home ministry said Nengroo has been involved in the infiltration of militants into Jammu and Kashmir and has also been responsible for perpetrating various militant incidents in the Union Territory.
+In a notification, the Union home ministry said Nengroo has been involved in the infiltration of terrorists into Jammu and Kashmir and has also been responsible for perpetrating various terror incidents in the Union Territory.

-He is running a militant syndicate in Kashmir and is now “engaged in a perilous campaign to orchestrate militant in Jammu and Kashmir”, remote controlled from Pakistan, the ministry had said.
+He is running a terror syndicate in Kashmir and is now “engaged in a perilous campaign to orchestrate terror in Jammu and Kashmir”, remote controlled from Pakistan, the ministry had said.

 Meanwhile, militant outfit The Resistance Front (TRF) opposed the demolition of the house and threatened officials and police personnel with dire consequences.